-- 1. The programme is taught in English. - 2.
+- 1. The programme is taught in English; see section 10, appendix B. - 2.
 Exams and examinations will take place in English. - 3.
 The use of dictionaries is not permitted during the exams.

 Article 3.5 Communications and announcement of decisions